Table of Contents

 - Use live video whenever possible.
 This convenience allows for the greatest access to non-verbal cues.
 It feels more personal than a phone call or email.

 - Consider meetings with no agenda or light agendas.
-A simple catch-up session can remove some structural barriers and allow people to open up.
+A simple touch-base session can remove some structural barriers and allow people to open up.
 “All I want to know today is how you’re doing.
 Fill me in.”

 Take The Long Road